Dosage form: nasal spray

-Flunisolide showed no mutagenic activity in in vitro test systems including the Ames Assay and the Rec-Assay, and no clastogenic activity in either the in vitro chromosomal aberration assay in Chinese hamster lung fifibroblast cells or the in vivo mouse bone marrow chromosomal aberration assay.
+Flunisolide showed no mutagenic activity in in vitrotest systems including the Ames Assay and the Rec-Assay, and no clastogenic activity in either the in vitrochromosomal aberration assay in Chinese hamster lung fibroblast cells or the in vivomouse bone marrow chromosomal aberration assay.

 Flunisolide, at an oral dose of 200 mcg/kg/day (approximately 4 times the maximum recommended daily intranasal dose in adults on a mg/m2 basis) produced impaired fertility in female rats, but was devoid of such effect at oral doses less than or equal to 40 mcg/kg/day (approximately equal to the maximum recommended daily intranasal dose in adults on a mg/m2 basis).

-Pregnancy Category C. As with other corticosteroids, Flunisolide has been shown to be teratogenic and fetotoxic in rabbits and rats at oral doses of 40 and 200 mcg/kg/day respectively (approximately 2 and 4 times, respectively, the maximum recommended daily intranasal dose in adults on a mg/m2 basis).
+Pregnancy: As with other corticosteroids, Flunisolide has been shown to be teratogenic and fetotoxic in rabbits and rats at oral doses of 40 and 200 mcg/kg/day, respectively (approximately 2 and 4 times, respectively, the maximum recommended daily intranasal dose in adults on a mg/m2 basis).
 There are no adequate and well-controlled studies in pregnant women.
 Flunisolide should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Flunisolide nasal solution is not recommended for use in pediatric patients less than 6 years of age as safety and efficacy, have not been assessed in this age group.
+Pediatric Use: Flunisolide Nasal Solution is not recommended for use in pediatric patients less than 6 years of age as safety and efficacy have not been assessed in this age group.
 Controlled clinical studies have shown that intranasal corticosteroids may cause a reduction in growth velocity in pediatric patients.
-This effect has been observed in the absence of laboratory evidence of hypothalamic-pituitary-adrenal (HPA) axis suppression, suggesting that growth velocity is a more sensitive indicator of systemic corticosteroid exposure in pediatric patients than some commonly used tests of HPA axis function.
+This effect has been observed in the absence of laboratory evidence of HPA-axis suppression, suggesting that growth velocity is a more sensitive indicator of systemic corticosteroid exposure in pediatric patients than some commonly used tests of HPA-axis function.
 The long-term effects of this reduction in growth velocity associated with intranasal corticosteroids, including the impact on final adult height, are unknown.
 The potential for “catch up” growth following discontinuation of treatment with intranasal corticosteroids has not been adequately studied.
-The growth of pediatric patients receiving intranasal corticosteroids, including Flunisolide nasal solution, should be monitored routinely (e.g., via stadiometry).
+The growth of pediatric patients receiving intranasal corticosteroids, including Flunisolide Nasal Solution, should be monitored routinely (e.g., via stadiometry).
 The potential growth effects of prolonged treatment should be weighed against clinical benefits obtained and the availability of safe and effective noncorticosteroid treatment alternatives.
-To minimize the systemic effects of intranasal corticosteroids, including Flunisolide nasal solution, each patient should be titrated to the lowest dose that effectively controls his/her symptoms.
+To minimize the systemic effects of intranasal corticosteroids, including Flunisolide Nasal Solution, each patient should be titrated to the lowest dose that effectively controls his/her symptoms.

-Clinical studies of Flunisolide nasal solution did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Geriatric Use: Clinical studies of Flunisolide Nasal Solution did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose reduction for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting a greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Systemic corticosteroid side effects were not reported during the controlled clinical trials.
 If recommended doses are exceeded, or if individuals are particularly sensitive, symptoms of hypercorticism, i.e., Cushing’s syndrome, could occur.
-Cases of growth suppression have been reported for intranasal corticosteroids (including Flunisolide nasal solution) (see PRECAUTIONS, Pediatric Use section).
+Cases of growth suppression have been reported for intranasal corticosteroids (including Flunisolide Nasal Solution) (see PRECAUTIONS, Pediatric Use).

 Flunisolide, infused intravenously, at doses up to 4 mg/kg in mice, rats and dogs (approximately 45, 300 and 90 times, respectively, the maximum recommended daily intranasal dose in adults and children on a mg/m2 basis) was without lethality.